Marc Lamont Hill

 Marc Lamont Hill (born December 17, 1978) is an American academic, author, activist, and television personality.
-He is a professor of media studies and urban education at Temple University in Philadelphia, Pennsylvania.
+He is a professor of urban education at the CUNY Graduate Center in New York City.
+He is the host of UpFront on Al Jazeera English, VH1 Live! on VH1, and Basketball Wives reunion shows.
+He is also a BET News correspondent, and since 2024, has co-hosted The Joe Budden Podcast.

-Hill is the host of UpFront on Al Jazeera English, VH1 Live! on VH1, and Basketball Wives reunion shows.
-He is also a BET News correspondent.
-Previously he was the first host of the syndicated television show Our World with Black Enterprise, the host of HuffPost Live, and a political commentator for CNN and Fox News.
-In November 2018, Hill was fired from his position at CNN after remarks before the United Nations on the Israeli–Palestinian conflict that were alleged to be antisemitic.
+Previously, Hill was the first host of the syndicated television show Our World with Black Enterprise, the host of HuffPost Live, and a political commentator for CNN and Fox News.
+In November 2018, he was fired from his position at CNN after receiving criticism for remarks he made before the United Nations on the Israeli–Palestinian conflict.
+CNN gave no reason for the firing.

 Early life and education

 Hill was born and raised in Philadelphia.
 When he was 14, Hill met future NBA star Kobe Bryant at a basketball summer camp, and the two became close friends and remained so until Bryant's death.
-After graduating from Carver High School, a public school in Philadelphia, Hill attended Morehouse College, one of the nation’s most selective HBCUs, but he dropped out while still a freshman because, in his words, he was only "hanging out and getting in trouble".
-He finished his undergraduate studies back home at Temple University, where he received his B.S. in education and Spanish in 2000.
+After graduating from Carver High School, a public school in Philadelphia, Hill attended Morehouse College, one of the nation's most selective HBCUs, but he dropped out while still a freshman because, in his words, he was only "hanging out and getting in trouble".
+He finished his undergraduate studies back home at Temple University, where he received his B.S. degree in education and Spanish in 2000.
 He later earned both an M.A. and a Ph.D. from the University of Pennsylvania.